aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

    If you happen to get such a notification, investigate potential causes of the failure and try to fix the issues.
 When you are ready, trigger the migration again by selecting **Start over**.

+Step 4: Close
+'''''''''''''

-When the wizard communicates the completion of the migration, select one of the following:
+As soon as the wizard communicates the completion of the migration, check if there's also information about the replication mode being active.

-* **Close connection** if there is no replication in progress.
-* **Keep replicating** if the replication is still ongoing.

-.. topic:: Replication mode active?
+.. topic:: Replication mode active

-   Your data has been transferred to Aiven but some new data is still continuously being synced between the connected databases.
+   This information in the wizard means that your data has been transferred to Aiven but some new data is still continuously being synced between the connected databases.

+* If there is no replication in progress, select **Close connection** in the migration wizard to finalize the migration process.
+As a result, on the **Overview** page of the service, in the **Migrate database** section, you'll see the **Ready** tag.
+* If the replication mode is active, you can select **Keep replicating**.
+As a result, on the **Overview** page of the service, in the **Migrate database** section, you'll see the **Syncing** tag, and you'll be able to check the status of the migration process by selecting **Status update**.

+.. topic:: Result

+   You have successfully migrated your PostgreSQL database into you Aiven for PostgreSQL service.

 Related reading
 ---------------